MileHacker Logo

 Geographical Position

-The Bronx sits at the northernmost portion of New York City, the only borough located primarily on the North American mainland.
-It borders the Hudson River westward, the Harlem River and Manhattan to the southwest part, the East River and Long Island Sound to the southeast, and Westchester County northward.
-This unique placement offers varied landscapes, from rolling hills in the north to town density in the south.
+The Bronx sits at the northernmost portion of Nyc, the only borough located mainly on the North American mainland.
+It borders the Hudson River in a westerly direction, the Harlem River and Manhattan to the southwest, the East River and Long Island Sound to the southeast, and Westchester County northward.
+This unique placement offers varied landscapes, from rolling hills in the north to the town center density in the south.

 Historical Development